FLYING taildraggers 1950-2003

 Beechcraft Musketeer

-We used the entire runway and then some at an Ohio airport.
+We used the entire runway and then more at an Ohio airport.
+Here's the end of our landing run.

 But the weather improved, and so did our adventure.
 In Arkansas one of us suddenly required a pit stop.
 I made a quick map search and calculation, and we landed on the grass strip at Gaston's, a fishing Mecca.
-As the wheels touched we abruptly discovered that the 6" grass concealed a 2" deep mixture of water and recent grass clippings, which created giant twin green sprays until we slowed down.
-I wasn't sure we could safely take off in those conditions and get over the high cliff we had just descended over.
+As the wheels touched we abruptly discovered that the 6" green grass concealed a 2" deep mixture of water and recent grass clippings, which created giant twin green sprays until we slowed down.
+I wasn't sure we could safely take off in those conditions and get over the high cliff over which we had just descended.
 So Marge and Phil stayed behind while I made a test takeoff.
-That worked fine, so we 3 flew onward.
+That worked fine, so I returned to retrieve them, and we 3 flew onward.

 Eastern Texas has few bodies of water or railroads or other landmarks.
-That, combined with the unannounced shutdown of a radio station we needed for a navigation fix, and a strong unpredicted cross wind, made our position uncertain.
+That, combined with the unannounced shutdown of a radio station we needed for a navigation fix, and a strong unpredicted cross wind, made our position uncertain as we were flying in Texas.
 When I climbed 2000' higher so we could receive another station, Phil was as pleased as I when he got us a fix showing exactly where we were.
 There was bad weather ahead, with possible tornadoes, but we were able to divert directly to a little emergency strip at McLain, Texas.
-It was then very dark, except for brilliant lights in a big arrangement of pipes that we learned was a natural gas processing facility.
+It was getting very dark, except for brilliant lights in a big arrangement of pipes nearby that we learned was a natural gas processing facility.
 We walked toward and around it, wary of heat-seeking rattlesnakes.
 Beyond and below it were a few houses we hadn't seen from our tiedown.
-Here was another example of the generosity we have found when travelling away from cities, by plane or boat or car.
+Here was another example of the generosity we've found when traveling away from cities, by plane or boat or car.
 The owner drove us 6 miles to the "best motel in town" in his Cadillac, waited while we registered, took us to a restaurant, and took us back to the motel after supper.
 In the morning he and friends arrived for breakfast and drove us to the airport.

-This paragraph is about one long fascinating day.
+The next six photos with text are about one long fascinating day.
 We left Albuquerque, crossed the quite invisible continental divide, flew 3 times around Shiprock (sacred to the Navajo and a landmark to the pioneers) for pictures and video, and flew over the Four Corners point , where Utah, Colorado, Arizona, and New Mexico meet.
-I
+Next on the flight was Monument Valley, where so many cowboy movies were made.
+Perhaps the biggest thrill of the entire 23 day trip was flying over and between the iconic mesas there.

 We landed at Page, Arizona and walked about 3 miles to Glen Canyon Dam, on the Colorado River.